wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 date: "2023-12-25"
 file: "kubernetes"
 title: "Kubernetes (K8s)"
-excerpt: "A deep dive on how to orchestrate containers, especially in clouds, including OpenShift"
+excerpt: "A deep dive on how to orchestrate containers, especially in clouds, including OpenShift.
+Pass the CKAD and CKA exams."
 modified:
 tags: [google, cloud]
 image: